griptape-ai/griptape-docs/docs/contributing.md

-# Griptape Docs
+# Contributing
-The documentation for Griptape, and Skatepark are actively maintained and constantly improving projects.

 We appreciate contributions and help maintaining the repository.

 ## Reporting an issue with Griptape Docs
 The easiest way to contribute to our docs is through our public [issue tracker](https://github.com/griptape-ai/griptape-docs/issues).
 Feel free to submit bugs, request features or changes, or contribute to the project directly.